chryzsh/DarthSidious/writeups/lkyv1.md

 ```

-This shows that Server Admins has write permissions on the GPO, which is a serious misconfig
+This shows that Server Admins has write permissions on the GPO.

 ```
-ActiveDirectoryRights : CreateChild, DeleteChild, ReadProperty, WriteProperty, GenericExecute Get-NetGPO -DisplayName MailServer-Config | %{Get-ObjectAcl -ResolveGUIDs -Name $_.Name}
+ActiveDirectoryRights : CreateChild, DeleteChild, ReadProperty, WriteProperty, GenericExecute
 ```

 We see that the group "Server Admins" has modification rights on this GPO.
-Let's trackthis back to which machines the GPO is applied to
+Let's trackthis back to which machines the GPO is applied to based on the GUID of the GPO.